Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 service/demo-multi-stage created
 ```

-29. Extract a minimal kubeconfig for the context `k3d-demo-cluster-1`
+29. Extract a minimal `kubeconfig` for the context `k3d-demo-cluster-1`

 ```
 kubectl konfig export k3d-demo-cluster-1 > ~/.kube/k3d-demo-cluster-1.config
 ```

-Output is written to file `~/.kube/k3d-demo-cluster-1.config`
+Output is written to file `~/.kube/k3d-demo-cluster-1.config`.

 30. See the contents of the file `~/.kube/k3d-demo-cluster-1.config`